 Balance EUR 4.55

 Credit limit EUR 10.00

 Voucher Transfer

-lse an external ac count to increment your balance:
+Use an external account to increment your balance:

-Figure 3.72.
+Figure 3.79.
 User Web App: User Details - Financial

-- Balance: the user's account balance. - Credit limit: see Section 4.4.4.8, "Financial" [101]. - A push on the Voucher button opens the Redeem Voucher dialog.
+- Balance: the user's account balance. - Credit limit: see Section 4.4.4.8, "Financial" [101]. - If PaperCut Personal User Account is enabled, the Balance label is prefixed with the PaperCut icon and Credit limit is not shown. - A push on the Voucher button opens the Redeem Voucher dialog.
 The visibility of this button is dependent on an application setting. - A push on the Transfer button opens the Transfer Credit dialog.
 The visibility of this button is dependent on an application setting.